 Days 1-2 Witness steam rising from colorful geothermal pools amid the winter landscape on a guided snowshoe excursion at Mammoth Hot Springs Terraces Watch for bison, elk, bighorn sheep and even elusive gray wolves during a motorized safari through the Lamar Valley, "America's Serengeti" Snowshoe from Tower Junction in search of more winter wildlife, and learn about the park's history at the Albright Visitor Center and Museum.

-Days 4-6 Snowshoe through idyllic Upper Geyser Basin, passing Old Faithful, Castle and Spasmodic Geysers Ascend Geyser Hill for a breathtaking panorama of the surrounding geothermal features and snow-covered mountains Hop aboard a snow coach for a tour of Mid-Way and Lower Geyser Basins, and a short stroll on the Paint Pots boardwalk Keep an eye out for graceful trumpeter swans braving the cold while you snowshoe along the Madison River Cozy up with a hot drink at the lodge while the snow falls outside Enjoy one last jaunt on snowshoes, then experience the landscape in a whole new way: by dog sled!
+Days 4-6 Snowshoe through idyllic Upper Geyser Basin, passing Old Faithful, Castle and Spasmodic Geysers Ascend Geyser Hill for a breathtaking panorama of the surrounding geothermal features and snow-covered mountains Hop aboard a snow coach for a tour of Mid-Way and Lower Geyser Basins, and a short stroll on the Paint Pots boardwalk Keep an eye out for graceful trumpeter swans braving the cold while you snowshoe along the Madison River Enjoy one last jaunt on snowshoes, then experience the landscape in a whole new way: by dog sled!
 Meet the dogs, learn a bit of dog sledding history and speed through the woods to a warming hut where cocoa and cookies awaitthe perfect way to cap off a memorable trip.

 - Soak up silence and serenity as you explore Yellowstone's winter world by snowshoe